QFC

-Quality Food Centers, better known as QFC, is an American supermarket chain based in Bellevue, Washington, east of Seattle.
-Its 62 stores are in western Washington and northwestern Oregon, located in the Puget Sound region and Portland metropolitan area.
-QFC is a subsidiary of Kroger.
+Quality Food Centers, Inc., better known as QFC, is an American supermarket chain based in Bellevue, Washington, east of Seattle.
+It is a subsidiary of Kroger and has 59 stores in western Washington and northwestern Oregon, primarily located in the Puget Sound region and Portland–Vancouver metropolitan area.

 History

 Jack Croco began his career in the grocery business in the 1940s in Boise, Idaho, working for Albertsons.
 By 1950, he had become the district manager in the Northwest and was responsible for opening the first Albertson's stores in the Seattle area.
-Soon afterward in 1955, Croco opened his own grocery store in Bellevue, called Lake Hills Thriftway.
+Soon afterward in 1955, Croco opened his grocery store in Bellevue, called Lake Hills Thriftway.

-The grocery concern that would come to be named QFC in 1963 was founded in 1955 with the first store at 6600 Roosevelt Way N.E. in Seattle by a group headed by Vern Fortin, the former president of Van de Kamp's Holland Dutch Bakeries and founder of Vernell's Fine Candies.
-Croco merged his store with QFC in 1960, and remained involved in the company until his death in 1991 at the age of 65, though in 1986 he sold QFC to Seattle investment firm Sloan, Adkins & Co., which took QFC public in 1987.
+The grocery chain that would come to be named QFC in 1963 was founded in 1955 with the first store at 6600 Roosevelt Way N.E. in Seattle by a group headed by Vern Fortin, the former president of Van de Kamp's Holland Dutch Bakeries and founder of Vernell's Fine Candies.
+Croco merged his store with QFC in 1960 and remained involved in the company until he died in 1991 at the age of 65, though in 1986 he sold QFC to Seattle investment firm Sloan, Adkins & Co., which took QFC public in 1987.

 Christopher A. Sinclair became the CEO in 1996; the following year, QFC purchased the Uddenberg grocery company, which operated Thriftway and Stock Market stores throughout western Washington.
 In late 1997, QFC was sold to Portland-based Fred Meyer, and several months later in May 1998, Kroger announced its intention to acquire Fred Meyer (and QFC), which was approved a year later.
-The Roosevelt store operated until 2012; it closed on May 5 to make way for construction of the Roosevelt light rail station.
+The Roosevelt store operated until 2012; it closed on May 5 to make way for the construction of the Roosevelt light rail station.

+A Fred Meyer store at the Broadway Market on Seattle's Capitol Hill was replaced by a QFC in 2004.

 Expansion

 Over the years, QFC has expanded aggressively through acquisitions.
 When A&P abandoned the Seattle area in 1974, QFC took over several locations.
 They expanded to surrounding counties in the 1990s by acquiring and renaming Olson's Food Stores, Johnny's Food Centers, Stock Market Grocery Stores, and several Thriftway stores.
 Between 1990 and 1996, thirty stores were acquired from eleven independent grocery chains.
-Reed's Super Valu in Port Hadlock and Stock Market Foods in Port Townsend were acquired in 1997, and the company also expanded into Oregon in the Portland metro area.
+Among them was Olson's Foods, a Lynnwood-based chain with twelve existing stores and four new stores in development.
+Reed's Super Valu in Port Hadlock and Stock Market Foods in Port Townsend were acquired in 1997, and the company also expanded into Oregon in the Portland metropolitan area.